Spine decompression is one of the most effective natural treatments (yet mostly overlooked) for back pain and sciatica.

 The Best Spinal Decompression Exercises

-Watch Dr. Mark Wiley show how to use disc decompression exercises.
+Watch Dr. Mark Wiley show how to use hanging to do disc decompression exercises.
 You may need a partner to help you do this stretch, as shown in the video.

-Exercise #2 – Use a Sturdy Large Exercise Ball
+Exercise #2 – Spinal Decompression On an Exercise Ball

 Another option is to get a large exercise ball and lie across it facing up.
-Now roll your head and body backwards.
+Now roll your head and body backward.
 This allows your back to arch.

 One more thing you should know is that inversion therapy, which has been around for over 2000 years, has been shown so effective that 70% of those who tried it were able to cancel upcoming back surgeries.